lisa-t-nguyen/student-fuze/README.md

 - Users can search for a student using their student ID number
 - Users can edit student's demographic information
 - Users can delete a student
-- Users can careate an entry for notes for a student
+- Users can create an entry for notes for a student
 - Users can edit an entry for notes for a student
 - Users can delete an entry for notes for a student